-Black Carpet Beetle Facts, Identification and Control
+Black Carpet Beetle Facts, Identification, and Control in New York, New Jersey, and Connecticut

 Scientific Order: Coleoptera